FreshOats/Water_Quality/README.md

     return df
 ```

 This returns a cleaned dataframe with appropriate units, data types, and in a single concatenated table.
+To ensure the fidelity of the raw data from Lab Results, any modifications or calculations to these data will be done with the addition of calculated tables in either SQL or Tableau, which will add additional columns to make such adjustments, and not actually change the data.
+Thus, this concludes the processing for the first mileston.

 ### Milestone 1: Complete

 ---